EU-Alert: Downloadable Mobile Applications

-Location based SMS
+Location based SMS (LB-SMS)

 As far as the network and the end user is concerned, a Location-Based-SMS (LB-SMS) message is simply a normal SMS message which is sent to a subset of the Mobile Network's attached devices, which happen to be in a particular geographical area.
 In order to achieve this for some mobile network topologies however, the network must maintain a database of all mobile devices in the target location for potential Public Warning Service messages.
 In other words, for all areas that the Mobile anticipates potentially delivering LB-SMS messages into, a list of all users currently located in those areas must be kept up to date at all times.

 While mobile networks require knowledge of subscribers’ locations for normal operation, this is usually not maintained at all times at the granularity of the single cell level.
 Therefore, an LB-SMS implementation will usually require the deployment of a Mobile Location Cente (MLC).
 The methods used by the MLC to track mobile devices as they move around the network are not standardised and are subject to a certain level of inaccuracy.
 Some MLCs track device location to the cell level, whereas other MLC providers claim to fix device location to a greater level of accuracy.
 Depending on the level of location granularity stored in the MLC, the precision of targeting will vary.
 There may be privacy implications in tracking user locations in this manner that should be considered.

 Aside from the location specific aspect, the principle difference between CB and LB-SMS services is that the mobile network for location based SMS must carry each recipient's message separately, since the SMS standards do not have a ‘one-to-many’ or a broadcast capability.

+LB-SMS messages look and behave the same was as any other SMS message a user would receive, and the user has no way of verifying that the message is coming from an authorised/authoritative source other than the sending identifier (often '112', which can be easily spoofed).

-Based upon last years experience the Swedish Civil Contingencies Agency concluded in a report published in May 2018 that in case of serious events it's extremely unlikely that Public Warning Messages via SMS will work and will be delivered in a timely manner (less than 1 minute).
+The Swedish Civil Contingencies Agency concluded in a report published in May 2018 that in case of serious events it's extremely unlikely that Public Warning Messages via SMS will work and will be delivered in a timely manner (less than 1 minute).